 Genetic disorders are diseases that can be passed from parents to children.
 Some disorders may be inherited if only one parent has the abnormal gene, while others can be inherited only if both parents have the abnormal gene.

-If one or both parents have a defective gene or have a genetic disorder, the risk of passing the disorder on to a child is the same with each pregnancy.
+If one or both parents have a defective gene or have a genetic condition, the risk of passing the disorder on to a child is the same with each pregnancy.
 Having one healthy or one affected child doesn't change the odds that future children will or will not be affected.

 Genetic disorders that may be inherited include: